Endotrivial modules for finite groups via homotopy theory: Varying the collection of subgroups

-We first introduce the standard auxiliary $G$--categories used to manipulate $|\bO_\calC|$ and $|\calF_\calC|$: Let $E\bO_\calC$ be the category of ``pointed $G$--sets'', i.e., the $G$--category with objects $(G/P,x)$ for $P \in \calC$, and $x \in G/P$, and morphisms maps of pointed $G$--sets.
-These are preordered sets, in the sense that there is at most one map between any two objects, and hence equivalent, but not equivariantly equivalent, to actual posets.
+Recall the categories $\bO_\calC(G)$ and $\calF_\calC(G)$ from \S\ref{cat-subsec}.
+We now introduce ``fattened up'' versions of $\calC$ related to these, also used in e.g., \cite{dwyer97,grodal02}---they will be preordered sets, meaning a category with at most one map between any two objects.
+Preordered sets are equivalent as categories to posets, but usually not equivariantly so.
+Let $E\bO_\calC$ be the category of ``pointed $G$--sets'', i.e., the $G$--category with objects $(G/P,x)$ for $P \in \calC$, and $x \in G/P$, and morphisms maps of pointed $G$--sets.
 The group $G$ acts on objects by $g \cdot (G/P,x) = (G/P,gx)$.
-Similarly $E\A_\calC$ is the category with objects monomorphisms $i\co P \to G$ induced by conjugation in $G$, with $P\in \calC$ and morphisms $i \to i'$ given by the group homomorphisms $\phi\co P \to P'$, induced by conjugation in $G$, such that $i = i'\phi$; see also e.g., \cite[2.8]{grodal02}. ($E\A_\calC$ would most logically be called $E\calF_\calC$ in the current notation, but we keep the traditional name, to avoid confusion with other standard terminology.)
+Similarly $E\A_\calC$ is the category with objects monomorphisms $i\co P \to G$ induced by conjugation in $G$, with $P\in \calC$, and morphisms $i \to i'$ given by the group homomorphisms $\phi\co P \to P'$, induced by conjugation in $G$, such that $i = i'\phi$ (see also e.g., \cite[2.8]{grodal02}).
+(As $\A_\calC$ is an older name for $\calF_\calC$, $E\A_\calC$ would most logically be called $E\calF_\calC$ in the current notation, but we keep the traditional name, to avoid confusion with other standard terminology.)
+By inspection of simplices, as already observed in e.g., \cite[Prop.~2.10]{grodal02},